2D Art Gallery

 The Last Stop, 2023, age 17

 Before this, I had never done an observational drawing.
-It was frustrating and time-consuming but I'm proud of the outcome.
+The process was frustrating and time-consuming but I'm proud of the outcome.
 I especially like the warping of the trolley behind the glass bottle.

 Main Materials: Graphite pencils